 Three's customers have now been able to get 4G for years - but coverage is still increasing, and while much of the UK now has Three 4G, some areas are still waiting for it.

-We've put together a guide to help Three's customers establish whether they can currently get 4G and if so how they can begin to enjoy unlimited 4G at no extra cost.
+With that in mind we've put together a guide to help Three's customers establish whether they can currently get 4G, and if so how they can begin to enjoy unlimited 4G at no extra cost.

-To be able to get 4G you need to have a "4G Ready' device supporting the 1800MHz spectrum band.
-You can check whether your Three device supports 4G over on the Support Page here (by selecting "Find My Device").
+To be able to get 4G you need to have a "4G Ready' device supporting the 800MHz or 1800MHz spectrum band.
+You can check whether your Three device supports 4G over on the Support Page here (by entering your device name).

-If you didn't get your smartphone or tablet from Three you'll need to check on your manufacturers website to see whether your device supports 4G LTE (on the 1800MHz band).
+If you didn't get your smartphone or tablet from Three you'll need to check on your manufacturers website to see whether your device supports 4G LTE (on the 800MHz or 1800MHz band).

-Three have also stated that you need to check that your device's software is updated to the latest version.
+Three has also stated that you need to check that your device's software is updated to the latest version to ensure 4G support.
 You should go into the settings on your smartphone or tablet and check you've got the latest operating system and firmware updates.

 Have you managed to get 4G on your Three devices?
 Let us know your experience so far by leaving a comment below.